pynufft/pynufft/doc/source/installation.rst

 **Operating System**

-Ubunut 16.04 - 18.04 have been tested.
+Ubunut 16.04 - 18.04 are recommended.

-Windows 10 has been tested.
+Windows 10 has been tested but it requires Microsoft Studio 2015 community.
+Please refer to the following special topic about the installation under Windows 10.

 --------
 Software
 --------

 **Python**

+Users must be familiar with Python and its pip packaging system.
+Python 2.7 and Python 3.6-3.7 are currently supported.

 To run the NUFFT_cpu, the basic CPython, Numpy and Scipy packages must be available on the system.
-IronPython might be functioning but not guaranteed.
+IronPython is compatible with CPython so ipython might be useful.

-Users must be familiar with Python and its pip packaging system.
+PyNUFFT can be installed from pip system.
 Optionally, users can clone the github repository and build the package from the local folder.

 **Compiler**

 NUFFT_cpu class does not require compiler.
-Only Python/Numpy/Scipy is needed.

-**GPU(CUDA and OpenCL) or multi-core CPU (OpenCL)**

-However, NUFFT_hsa relies on the just-in-time (JIT) compilation so the CUDA/OpenCL must be able to compile the code.
+However, NUFFT_hsa requires JIT (just-in-time) compilation mechanism of Reikna/PyCUDA/PyOpenCL.
+The supporting compiler may be:

+- gcc-7.3.0

+- Microsoft (R) Visual Studio 2015 community edition.
+(Please refer to the following section: special topic: Installation under Windows 10).

 To accelerate the code on the graphic processing unit (GPU), Reikna, PyCUDA, PyOpencl must be avaialbe.
+Please refer the following special topic: Installation of OpenCL.

-Users need to know the basics of GPU computing.
+Users could know the concepts about GPU computing but practical CUDA programming skills are not strictly needed.

-The CUDA of Nvidia has been tested.

-PyNUFFT has been working with up to OpenCL 1.2, which is well supproted by Nvidia and Intel.

-Intel Studio 2019 supports Ubuntu 16.04, 18.04 and Windows.

-We have not tested OpenCL 2.0 but the PyNUFFT should be working with OpenCL properly.

 --------------------
 General Installation
 --------------------

 Continuum's Anaconda_ environment should provide all the above packages.